Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Measurement of the cross section and / cross-section ratio

 \section{Measurement of the \ttyy cross section and \ttyy/\tty cross-section ratio}

 A multivariate analysis using a BDT is performed to separate the \ttyy signal from the background processes.
 The training is performed with the eXtreme Gradient Boosting classifier from the XGBoost library~\cite{10.1145/2939672.2939785}.
 A 4-fold cross-validation was performed, where the events were randomly split into four equally sized subsets.
 For each fold, three subsets were used for training the BDT configuration, and the remaining one was used for testing.
 The event weights are applied to the events in the training and testing samples.
 Events with negative weights in samples generated at NLO are included in the training using the absolute value of their weights.
 It was verified that the shape of the input variables is not significantly affected.
 The training uses simulated events from the \ttyy, \tty production and decay and $V\gamma\gamma$ samples, with the corresponding data-driven scale factors applied to the fake photon events.
 The \ttyy signal and the total background contributions are rescaled to be equally represented in the training.
-A total of 19 variables are used in the training.
+A total of 19 variables are selected for the training based on their good agreement between data and MC simulation, balanced correlations among them, yielding good separation and best expected significance.
 They are related to the properties of the photons, such as photon conversion type, \pt and $\eta$, invariant masses and angular separations of different objects in the event (e.g.\ to the invariant mass and $\Delta R$ of the two photons, the lepton and each photon and the photons and the closest $b$-tagged jet), to the \met and to the jet properties, such as the number of $b$-tagged jets.
+It was checked that the simulation accurately describes the data within the uncertainties for all input variables.
 Example variables with the most separation power are shown in Figure~\ref{fig:prefit_variables_1} before the fit.
-The MC simulation describes the data within the uncertainties.